|Dates / Deadlines:|

 |Program Leader 1:||Charles Irons|

-The Elon study abroad program in Assisi is designed to help students achieve three basic goals: proficiency in the Italian language, an understanding of the Italian people and their culture, and a deeper awareness of their own culture.
+The Elon study abroad program in Umbria, the “Green Heart of Italy,” is designed to help students achieve three basic goals: proficiency in the Italian language, an understanding of the Italian people and their culture, and a deeper awareness of their own culture.
 The academic program, hosted by the Accademia Lingua Italiana Assisi (ALIA), includes three weeks of intensive Italian-language instruction and a course on Italian culture and history.
-The Institute is located on Via Tiberio in the ancient city center of Assisi.
+The Accademia is located on Via Tiberio in the ancient city center of Assisi, though students will live down the hill in the more modern city of Santa Maria degli Angeli.

 Assisi is best known as the birthplace of Saints Francis and Clare, though it was a Roman settlement many centuries before these two catapulted the city to international renown.
-Much of the medieval city today remains intact, and the stone-paved city center – where the student apartments are also located – is charming with its piazzas, winding streets, and stunning vistas.
-As a major pilgrimage destination, modern Assisi is well served by bus and train lines.
-Students may travel by train or bus to neighboring towns for just a few euros.
+Much of the medieval city today remains intact, and the stone-paved city center is charming with its piazzas, winding streets, and stunning vistas.
+Santa Maria degli Angelia, just below, is connected to the city by bus and is on the train line with easy connections across Italy.
 A network of trails lacing the countryside is an additional draw for outdoor enthusiasts.

 Students must enroll in both courses.